madsmaiden/excercise/demo.md

 This is the second line!

-And the third, from the master.
+And the third, from the main.

 And the fourth final line.
 This is it.